Detailed Plans

 I have built a parabolic solar tracking concentrator of my own design.
 These are pictures of the working prototype.

-Read about some recent high-temperature test results.
+Read about high-temperature test results.

 Please read this review